lizmat/articles/cases-of-UPPER-3.md

 - was the block exited normally (without a raised exception)?
 - does [`.defined`](https://docs.raku.org/routine/defined) produce `True` or `False` on the return value of the block?

 If both criteria are `True`, then any `KEEP` phaser will be executed.
 If either was `False`, then the `UNDO` phaser will be executed.
 This feature could e.g. be used to `commit` or `rollback` a database statement.
-Or do something else entirely.
 ```
 sub frobnicate() {
     KEEP say "commit database transaction";